Choices of June 25-30 and July 2-7, 2017 with prerequisite

 Click for Weekend Departure Details: Arrive 3:30-4:00 PM Friday at the Camp Curran and enjoy our closing circle and film presentation from 4:00-5:00 with final departure from 5:00-5:30.
 Or stay for dinner and depart the Puyallup Wolf Campus between 7-9 pm for $25, or stay over and depart Saturday Morning Puyallup $95; Saturday SeaTac Airport $135; Full Week Stayover Until Next Camp $595.
 To add transportation and stayover options, increase your registration deposit amount below by the amount listed above with a note of explanation.

-$695 if you register by March 20th, or $715 by April 30th, or $725 by June 5th, or $735 thereafter if space remains available.
+$715 if you register by April 30th, or $725 before June 5th, or $735 thereafter if space remains available.
 To reserve your spot, make a $175 deposit and your balance will be due upon arrival.
 The cost includes everything from Sunday-Friday including organic camp t-shirt at your first camp, or survival knife, firesteel or field guide at subsequent camp weeks depending on topic.
 The only additional expenses you may incur for our courses are for travel and specific gear, although we have extras in case you can’t acquire something.
 You will also need health insurance, so check with us for recommendations on inexpensive temporary insurance if necessary.
 Also, please see above for optional transportation and stayover choices.

-Standard Discounts: You will receive cumulative discounts of $5 per additional week you attend this summer, $5 off per additional family member attending this summer, $5 off for successfully referring other families who register campers this summer, and once you’ve attended a program, $5 per online review you do for us on a searchable site like google and yelp, no matter how positive.
-Please note that the BBB and other sites forbid incentives for reviews so we can’t give credits for those, but still appreciate it!
+Standard Discounts: You will receive cumulative discounts of $5 per additional week you attend this summer, $5 off per additional family member attending this summer, and $5 off for successfully referring other families who register campers this summer.

 Scholarships: Scholarships may be available this week as well as for Survivors Side of the Mountain and Secrets of the Ancient Scout later this summer.
 Our focus for scholarships is for residents of the Pacific Northwest states, and especially foster children, enrolled tribal members, and the underprivileged.
 If you need financial assistance or want to apply for a merit scholarship, click on Max Davis Scholarships and add answers to its 8 financial aid scholarship questions to your camp registration form, or complete a merit scholarship project as described on that page.